 Peace Silk from India

 The rise of mass fashion is largely responsible for the destruction of the environment and social conditions in many parts of our world.
-Seidentraum is committed to a change in textile production that respects nature and man.
-It's the only way to keep our earth and the fashion industry alive.
+Seidentraum is committed to changing the textile production that respects nature and people.
+It's the only way to keep our planet and the fashion industry alive at the same time.

 We support our partners in India in changing social conditions.
-The artisanal production of silk yarns and fabrics takes place with the involvement of disadvantaged women's groups in the villages and we actively help to ensure that children can attend school in Jharkhand.
+The manual production of the silk yarns and fabrics takes place with the involvement of disadvantaged women groups in the villages and with our support we actively help that children in Jharkhand can attend a school.

-We trade exclusively with Peace Silk!
-Peace Silk means: The silkworm can complete its metamorphosis and fly as a beautiful butterfly out of the cocoon.
-No animal suffers from the production of silk clothing and other wonderful textiles.
-No silkworm dies during the usual drying of the cocoons by hot steam or boiling water.
+We trade exclusively with Peace Silk.
+Peace Silk means: The silkworm can complete its metamorphosis and fly out of the cocoon as a beautiful butterfly.
+So no animal suffers in the manufacture of silk clothing and other wonderful textiles.
+No silkworm dies when the cocoons are otherwise dried using superheated steam or boiling water.

-Our organic textiles made of mulberry, eri and tussah silk are from organic farming in India and Cambodia.
-Many of the silkworm food plants grow naturally in the area.
-The cultivation of the mulberry trees takes place in a sustainable mixed culture with fruit and other trees.
-The negative impact of a monoculture on soil and the environment will thus be avoided and biodiversity will be maintained.
-Artificial fertilizers, antibiotics and growth-promoting hormones are consistently dispensed with.
+Our organic silk fabrics made from Mulberry silk, Eri silk and Tussah silk come from organic farming in India and Turkey.
+Much of the forage crops for the silkworms grow naturally in the region.
+The mulberry trees are cultivated in a sustainable mixed culture with fruit and other trees.
+The negative effects of a monoculture on the soil and the environment are thus avoided and biodiversity is preserved.
+Artificial fertilizers, antibiotics and growth-promoting hormones are consistently avoided.

-Our Peace Silk (Ahimsa Silk, non-violent silk) is manufactured under strict social and environmental standards and is mostly certified to the Global Organic Textile Standard (GOTS).
+Our Peace Silk (Ahimsa Silk, non-violent silk) is produced in India under strict social and ecological standards and is mainly manufactured according to the Global Organic Textile Standard (GOTS).
 This guarantees the highest possible standard for ecological and social sustainability.

-We are committed to transforming the fashion industry - away from cheap and unhealthy disposable clothing that lasts only a few months - to durable, sustainable yet fashionable textiles made by skilled craftsmen.
+We are committed to changing the fashion industry - away from cheap and unhealthy disposable clothing that only lasts a few months - towards durable, sustainable and yet fashionable textiles from artisan production.

-We are committed to driving consumer awareness, exploring the conditions under which their garments are made, and demonstrating the benefits of sustainable, healthy and fair textiles.
+We are committed to changing consumer awareness, questioning the conditions under which their clothing is made and showing the benefits of sustainable, healthy and fair textiles.